 Let’s face a hard fact: Burt Reynolds could pull off driving a car with a card-table-sized bird of fire graphic on the hood, but you’d probably look pretty silly doing so.

-Also, as an Autopian, you probably appreciate the clean styling of the third-generation Firebird and wouldn’t want to deface it with the stuck-on wheel flares and shaker hood scoop of a Trans Am.
+Also, as an Autopian, you probably appreciate the clean styling of the second-generation Firebird and wouldn’t want to deface it with the stuck-on wheel flares and shaker hood scoop of a Trans Am.
 The big motor and tighter chassis of that car you’d take, but spare you the weight and expense of that showy junk, right?

 If you’re in agreement with the above, Pontiac made just such a Firebird for you back in the late seventies.
 That Firebird Formula is still the no-nonsense go-to for enthusiasts that value thrash over flash, and you can enjoy one for a lot less cash than you’d expect today.